-This story was published on 18 June 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 18 June 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Moving to Australia presented a range of challenges for brothers Yousef and Yasin Mohammadi, but with help from Entrepreneurship Facilitator Talitha ‘Taz’ Devadass they realised their dream of opening a spice market.

 After a long journey from Afghanistan via Iran, brothers Yousef and Yasin were settled in Launceston with their family through a refugee program.
 They knew they wanted to open their own business but just didn’t know how to do it in Australia.

 “When we arrived in Australia we couldn’t speak any English and it was really challenging,” Yasin said.

 “We had no idea how to start a business and it’s totally different when you want to start a business here in Australia than in our country,” Yousef said.

 Enter Taz, an Entrepreneurship Facilitator who provides support and assistance to people starting their own business, including connecting people with other business support services in the local area.

 “When I met the brothers they came to me with a really clear understanding of what they wanted to do.
 They just needed some help establishing how they do it,” Taz said.

 “We got talking and were able to establish some business goals and it became apparent that we needed to find a place for the business to operate out of.